The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 openroad -gui
 ```

-In the `Tcl Commands` section of the GUI:
+In the `Tcl Commands` section of the OpenROAD GUI:

 ```tcl
 source init_floorplan2.tcl